lucky-media/landtamic/README.md

 > Note: We've just released a major upgrade to this starter kit with our new [Landtamic Pro](https://github.com/lucky-media/landtamic-pro).

 # 🚀 Landtamic
-Landtamic is the all-in-one solution for building fast and creative websites with Statamic.
+Landtamic is an amazing Statamic starter kit for quickly building beautiful websites with Statamic.
 With over **100 sets** available, Landtamic enables you to generate countless distinct website layouts that differ from one another.
 Whether you're developing a refined landing page, a multifaceted blog, a personal website, or a SaaS, you can effortlessly customize your preferred design elements, add your logo, and craft engaging content.
 Building your website is as easy as sipping your morning coffee.

+## ⚔️ Landtamic Pro vs Landtamic
+The difference is the updated design, light/dark mode, better components ( Blade ), and a refactor of what we had.
+Landtamic will remain a legacy version, it will only receive bug fixes.
+For Pro, we have other plans we are planning to add support for Forms ( similar to Formatic ) as an optional starter kit, and possibly add an eComm starter kit as well.

-## What makes Landtamic the ideal choice?
+## 🤔 What makes Landtamic the ideal choice?
 We have put all our efforts to build an **entirely dynamic** Starter Kit, which means you won't need to modify any code.
 Instead, you can use the user-friendly **control panel** to construct your website and modify its content.
 Additionally, all sets and design elements have been thoroughly **tested** to ensure they adapt seamlessly to **various screen sizes**.
 By changing the primary colors, you can create even more combinations to make your website look stunning.

-## Features of Landtamic
+## 🧰 Features of Landtamic
 * More than **100 sets**
 * Easy customizable with **Tailwind**
 * **Component driven approach**, ready-made antlers components for Buttons, Headings, etc.